skypjack/entt/docs/md/entity.md

 * Multi type views are completely transparent to storage policies.

 * Single type views for stable storage types offer the same interface of multi type views.
-For example, only `size_hint` is available and it's not possible to directly access the raw representation of entities and components.
+For example, only `size_hint` is available.

 In other words, the more generic version of a view will be provided in case of stable storage, even for single components, always supported by an appropriate